sarahogden2017/Covid-vCues/README.md

 # COVID vCues Dataset

 This is a dataset research project developed to assist Professor Ankur Chattopadhyay's COVID vCues research by creating a multi-modal dataset containing images sourced from reliable and unreliable sources on COVID-19.
+This dataset will be used to train multiple AI models: reliable vs unreliable images, identify memes, identify ads, and more TBD.

+## To-Do
+- [ ] Scrape MM-Covid (Shreetika)
+- [ ] Consolidate CoAID, ReCovery, & MM-Covid (Sarah)
+- [ ] Remove duplicate images
+- [ ] Deep learning reliable vs unreliable model
+- [ ] Decide on categories to train
+- [ ] Develop category identifying models
+      - [ ] Memes
+      - [ ] Ads
+      - [ ] TBD
+- [ ] Analysis of dataset breakdown

 ## Sources